 - Your tutor will not do your homework for you.
 They will help you to learn, not help you to avoid hard work.

 - Be clear about what you want.

-You can request a tutor by visiting the Academic Success Center located in the Mary F. Shipper Library on the ground Floor, and completing the necessary paperwork or sending a written request via email to Molly Bennett, Coordinator, at Molly.Bennett@mail.wvu.edu .
+You can request a tutor by visiting the Academic Success Center located in the Mary F. Shipper Library on the ground Floor, and completing the necessary paperwork or sending a written request via email to Molly Alvaro, Coordinator, at Molly.Alvaro@mail.wvu.edu .
 Please include your name, subject area of difficulty, and your telephone number.